Should I Take Photos of the Scene of an Accident?

 - Use a flash during nighttime or periods of inclement weather: The same applies to accidents that take place at dawn or during dusk.

 - Back your pictures up to the cloud or another digital device: Otherwise, you risk losing your photographic evidence due to a lost or damaged phone.
-Even accidentally hitting the “delete” button can have serious consequences for your case.
+Even accidentally hitting the “delete” button can have severe consequences for your case.

 All types of evidence play a crucial role in personal injury cases